Human‑made electromagnetic fields: Ion forced‑oscillation and voltage‑gated ion channel dysfunction, oxidative stress and DNA damage (Review)

 Main findings

-The review states that exposure of animals/biological samples to human-made EMFs, especially ELF and RF/microwave (often combined with ELF components via modulation/pulsing/variability), may lead to DNA damage.
-It describes an ion forced-oscillation mechanism leading to irregular gating of voltage-gated ion channels, disruption of ionic homeostasis, and subsequent ROS/free radical overproduction that can result in DNA damage; it also suggests ELF components may underlie non-thermal RF biological effects.
+This review states that exposure to human-made EMFs (especially ELF and RF/microwave bands, with RF described as including ELF components) may lead to DNA damage and related pathologies.
+It describes an ion forced-oscillation mechanism whereby polarized/coherent EMFs may cause irregular gating of voltage-gated ion channels, disrupting ionic homeostasis and leading to reactive oxygen species overproduction and DNA damage; it also suggests non-thermal RF effects are due to ELF components.

 Outcomes measured